vineettyagi28/SpringBootJWTResourceServer/README.md

 		-It should return the generated token.
 	2. curl -XPOST -H "Authorization: Bearer $TOKEN" "localhost:9000/foo"
 		- Access Denied as it needs a permission which is not included in the given token
+	3. In authorization server mongo database, add "FOO_WRITE" in authorities of "admin" user, and then again execute curl -XPOST -H "Authorization: Bearer $TOKEN" "localhost:9000/foo"
+		- It will excute successfully and return response